damirlj/modern_cpp_tutorials/README.md

               .collect(Collectors.toList());
 ```

-Here, instead of being burden with implementation details ("how" the operators are implemented) - imperative programming,
+Here, instead of being burden with implementation details (_"how"_ the operators are implemented) - imperative programming,
-we are more focused on "what" should be done, as with declarative programming - expressing our intentions with callable objects
+we are more focused on _"what"_ should be done, as with declarative programming - expressing our intentions with callable objects
 on a chained operators.
 You can think of it as Strategy design pattern.
-Talking on desing patterns, there is **ReactiveX** library.
+Talking about desing patterns, there is **ReactiveX** library.
 It's basically an implementation of Publisher-Subscriber
 architectural pattern, that comes in different languages.
 Java implementation is konw as RxJava.
 The syntax is very similar with Java Streams, but that is where all other similarity seas.
 Instead of iterating over the collection,
 the reactive library is for having asynchronous event-based communication between observable (publisher) and observer (subscriber).